Arlington Heights, Fort Worth, Texas

 Arlington Heights is a neighborhood in Fort Worth, Texas.

 A Denver, Colorado-originating promoter named H. B. Chamberlain bought 2000 acre of land from a Chicago financier named Tom Hurley and Robert McCart.
-He attempted to develop Arlington Heights, but a hotel he built, Ye Arlington Inn, burned in 1894 and he died in a bicycle accident in London.
-Arlington Heights was developed after the United States moved military personnel in the surrounding area in World War I.
+He attempted to develop Arlington Heights, but a hotel he built, Ye Arlington Inn, burned in 1894, and he died in a bicycle accident in London.
+Arlington Heights was developed after the United States moved military personnel to the surrounding area in World War I.

-Joyce E. Williams, a sociologist who wrote Black Community Control: A Study of Transition in a Texas Ghetto, wrote that almost all of the Lake Como women worked in Arlington Heights.
+Joyce E. Williams, a sociologist who wrote Black Community Control: A Study of Transition in a Texas Ghetto, wrote that almost all Lake Como women worked in Arlington Heights.
 Those women referred to it as "Little California", a reference to a fantasy idea of the state of California.

 Education

 The Fort Worth Independent School District serves Arlington Heights.
 North Hi-Mount Elementary School serves Arlington Heights.
 Arlington Heights High School is in the community.